-Minnesotas impaired waters 101
+Minnesotas Impaired Waters 101

 A very brief history of the Clean Water Act

-In response to concerns regarding the health and safety of our nations waters, the Federal Clean Water Act (CWA) was signed into law in 1972.
+In response to concerns regarding the health and safety of our nations waters, the Federal Clean Water Act was signed into law in 1972.

-Among these advancements, the CWA requires states and some Native American tribes to adopt specific water quality standards for all water bodies in their jurisdiction.
+The act also requires states and some Native American tribes to adopt specific water quality standards for all water bodies in their jurisdiction.
 If a particular body of water violates those standards, its considered polluted, and a US EPA-approved clean-up plan must be created.

 Setting the standards